ighinawho/ighinawho.github.io/README.md

 # Welcome to my webpage !

 My name is Luca Ighina and I am a Post-doctoral fellow at the Center for Astrophysics -- Harvard and Smithsonian -- in Cambridge, Massachussets.\
-I study the most distant supermassive black hole in our Universe using some of the largest and most sensitive telescopes from the gorund and from space.
+I study the most distant supermassive black hole in our Universe using the largest and most sensitive telescopes on the gorund and in space.

 ## More about me: